slimslenderslacks/registry/README.md

 ```

 This starts the registry at [`localhost:8080`](http://localhost:8080) with PostgreSQL.
 The database uses ephemeral storage and is reset each time you restart the containers, ensuring a clean state for development and testing.

+**Note:** The registry uses [ko](https://ko.build) to build container images.
+The `make dev-compose` command automatically builds the registry image with ko and loads it into your local Docker daemon before starting the services.

 By default, the registry seeds from the production API with a filtered subset of servers (to keep startup fast).
 This ensures your local environment mirrors production behavior and all seed data passes validation.
 For offline development you can seed from a file without validation with `MCP_REGISTRY_SEED_FROM=data/seed.json MCP_REGISTRY_ENABLE_REGISTRY_VALIDATION=false make dev-compose`.